Tokyo Dome: in-depth

 Right field is exclusively for Giants fans.
 For the left field, the few rows next to the foul pole is reserved for the opposing team fans.
 They are sold by the category of "外野指定席(ビジター応援席)".

-"外野指定席(レフト)" is a kind of buffer zone while "外野指定席(レフト巨人応援席)" is a section for the Giants fans.
+"外野指定席(レフト)" is a kind of buffer zone while "外野指定席(レフト巨人応援席)" is a section for the Giants fans, towards the center field side.

-Although sitting in the cheering section can be a lot of fun, a first-time visitor will likely feel out of place in this zone.
-Also anyone who wants to watch the game more quietly will have a better experience sitting in other areas of the park.
+The cheering section can be a lot of fun, but a first-time visitor could feel out of place here.
+Also anyone who wants to watch more quietly will have a better experience sitting in other areas of the park.

 ACCESS TO THE STADIUM